SherG/cool-iron/blog/quit-facebook.md

 ### From social media to social bureaucracy

 Where precision or nuance in fact-checking is missing the results are censorship or suppression of speech nonetheless.
-Observe that when fact checking fails and becomes baseless censorship, both Facebook and fact checkers have plausible deniability in their toolkit:
+When fact checking fails and becomes baseless censorship, who's to blame?
+Both Facebook and fact checkers appear to have a type of plausible deniability available to them:
 * Facebook has already said "we do not believe that a private company like Facebook should be the arbiters of truth. . ."
-* Fact checkers don't handle the technical task of suppressing or removing content.
+* Fact checkers are not involved in the technical task of suppressing or removing content.

 Taking on the mantle of "fact checker" is a tall order, and requires, among other things, for each topic, a thorough grasp of related and multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and an understanding of game theory and complex systems science.
 It also requires a precise understanding of what <em>isn't known</em> and therefore can't be "fact-checked."